Parkinson's Active

 Being active is important for everyone.
 And if you have Parkinson's it can help manage your symptoms, improve your mood and make everyday movements a little easier.
 The more physically active you are the easier it is to live well with Parkinson's.

-So we've launched Parkinson's Active, the first Parkinson’s Scotland physical activity network.
-From local physical activity opportunities for people with Parkinson’s to resources for professionals.
+Parkinson's Active, our Parkinson’s physical activity network in Scotland, provides a range of support, from local physical activity opportunities for people with Parkinson’s to resources for professionals.
 We've got everything you need.

 Parkinson's Active Partnerships

-Parkinson’s Active is currently working in partnership with leisure trusts across Scotland to deliver a variety of classes online and in-person, specifically for people with Parkinson’s.
+Parkinson’s Active is currently working in partnership with leisure trusts across Scotland to train instructors and to deliver a variety of classes online and in-person, specifically for people with Parkinson’s.
+Our training has reached over 80 instructors and we are continuing to roll this out across Scotland.
 We're working with:

 Parkinson's and physical activity